02SpaceCodes/WizcrapiaARG/README.md

-# ARG Game About The Lore of A Growing Friendship
+# ARG Game About The Lore of A Dwindling Friendship

 - Cool Gameplay